-A good HPLC method should provide the necessary accuracy, but at the same time also should also be fast, inexpensive and easy to apply, to validate and to transfer.
+Specificity, robustness, and cost-effectiveness - these three basic principles are at the core of our HPLC methods.
+A good HPLC method should provide the necessary accuracy, but at the same time should also be fast, inexpensive, easy to validate and to transfer.
 And, certainly, it should work smoothly over the long term.

 Improvement of an HPLC method involves the adjustment of separation and detection conditions in order to enhance the most essential method's characteristics without switching to a different HPLC mode, or to a different packing type.

 Isolation and identification of biologically active compounds can be a serious challenge which may have much more in common with scientific research work than with routine analytical task.